 - (B) Identifies and uses appropriate and consistent scales to show all required details in sufficient clarity; and - (C) Contains a title, legend of all symbols used, north arrow, and drafting or origination date.
 142 - (b) Installations of other UST system components.
 Installations of other UST system components must be reported to the department within thirty days using the applicable checklist provided by the department.
 Service providers must complete the checklist. - (6) Recordkeeping.
-Records of installations completed after October 1, 2018, must be maintained until the UST system is permanently closed or undergoes a change-in-service.
+Records of installations completed after [effective date of rule] must be maintained until the UST system is permanently closed or undergoes a change-in-service.
 143

-142 Clarified minimum requirements for as-built plans.
+&lt;sup>142 Clarified minimum requirements for as-built plans.

-143 Added requirement that installation records must be maintained until the UST system is permanently closed or undergoes a change-in-service, consistent with existing requirement for repairs to UST systems.
+&lt;sup>143 Added requirement that installation records must be maintained until the UST system is permanently closed or undergoes a change-in-service, consistent with existing requirement for repairs to UST systems.
 The requirement is only applicable after effective date of rule.